tomknig/TOMSMorphingLabel/README.md

 * @itouch2 fixed a bug that caused a crash when setting text to nil in version 0.2.3
 * @waynehartman fixed text color-change glitch in version 0.2.5
 * @cyril94440 added `setText:withCompletionBlock:` in version 0.2.5
+* @wanderwaltz broke a strong reference cycle between `CADisplayLink` and `TOMSMorphingLabel` in version 0.5.0
+* @wanderwaltz added invokation of the completion block when setting text without animations in version 0.5.0
+* @wanderwaltz made `TOMSMorphingLabel` respect the global `[UIView areAnimationsEnabled]` state in version 0.5.0

 ## Author